Getting started

 **Welcome!** Let's get started.
 We'll do the following:

-1. Create your first feature flag.
+1. Create your first flag.

 2. Install the Reflag SDK.